CTL342/RETROGAMES/README.md

 ## Author

-This RETRO GAMES website was developed by \[Your Name/Username Here].
+This RETRO GAMES website was developed by Christopher A. Lee.

-*(Optional: Add an acknowledgment if you wish)*
 The game implementations were developed with the assistance of Google's Gemini AI for code generation, logic refinement, and debugging.

 ## Future Enhancements (Potential Ideas)